 Webinar – The Importance of Building Psychological Safety Among Staff and Stakeholders for Successful Implementation

-A recording of this event will be available soon!
+A recording of this event is available HERE!

 Lacy Dicharry, MS, MBA, CDTLF, is a speaker, author, coach, consultant, and an internationally known expert in stakeholder engagement, change management, and leadership development.
 Lacy currently serves as the Leadership Development Coordinator at Woman’s Hospital and as a private Executive Leadership Coach and Consultant.
 Over the past 19 years, her work has impacted more than 250,000+ individuals in more than 45+ countries across 6 continents.
 Lacy is a Certified Dare to Lead Facilitator, based on the research of Dr. Brené Brown, the President of the International Foster Care Organisation, and the Secretary/Treasurer of Mental Health America.
 Lacy was awarded a SAMHSA VOICE Award in 2014 for her advocacy around youth engagement and mental health.
 Currently, Lacy is writing a book [working title] “Lived Experience Leadership: How we gain leadership skills through overcoming adversity,”, and is pursuing her Ph.D. in Leadership and Human Resource Development.
 Visit: www.lacydee.com/daretolead